-It's not safe to assume that everyone knows how to interview, even if they've done it before.
-Many youth are so nervous during an interview that they come across as withdrawn, which may translate into lacking self-confidence or lacking interest and enthusiasm for the position.
+It is not safe to assume that everyone knows how to interview even if they've done it before.
+Many youth who become nervous during an interview may appear to be withdrawn, which may translate into lacking self-confidence or lacking interest and enthusiasm for the position.